Areas of Study

 Sociology of Education, Stratification and Inequality, Education Policy, Research Methods and Statistics

-His research focuses on teacher turnover and labor markets; the effects of school choice policy on teachers and school organization;and methods to recruit, support, and retain teachers in K-8 school settings, with a particular emphasis on the translation of academic research to public policy and practice.
+His research focuses on teacher mobility and attrition; the impacts of student exposure to same-race teachers; the effects of school choice policy on teachers and school organization; and methods to recruit, support, and retain teachers in K-8 school settings, with a particular emphasis on the translation of academic research to public policy and practice.